cjnankervis/Re-Climate/README.md

 The first 50 ensemble members are generated using WeatherLogistics' statistical forecast system, and members 51 to 100 are generated using a multi-model average of modified Copernicus seasonal climate forecast data*.
 Both systems have been developed to achieve the best-on-market accuracy and reliability and have been independently and impartially reviewed by the National Physical Laboratory.

-To request this climate data, see request [DailyEnsembles_example.json], with postprocessing scripts provided for CSV [CSV_Postprocessing.py] and JSON [JSON_Postprocessing.py].
-See documentation at https://seasonalforecasts.earth/docs/daily-time-series/.
+To request this climate data, see [daily ensembles example input](https://github.com/cjnankervis/Re-Climate/blob/main/DailyEnsembles_example.json), and its postprocessing scripts provided for [CSV](https://github.com/cjnankervis/Re-Climate/blob/main/CSV_Postprocessing.py) and [JSON](https://github.com/cjnankervis/Re-Climate/blob/main/JSON_Postprocessing.py) inputs.
+See further [documentation](https://seasonalforecasts.earth/docs/daily-time-series/).

 Hazard Indices
 **Mapped country-wide town/ city indices, useful for a snapshot overview of acute seasonal climate hazards

 Hazard indices show index values as a shift in the tail distribution from a baseline climatology.
 Climate hazards indices include precipitation, drought, SPI, hail, aridity, humidity, solar, wind, heat and cold.
 These are scaled from 0 - 10, with the extremes in the index indicating probability shifted by 4 deciles below or above its local climatatology reference, with 5 indicating the the forecast is on par with climate expectations for the current forecast month or season.
-To request this climate data, see request [HazardIndices_example.json].
-See documentation at https://seasonalforecasts.earth/docs/hazard-indices/.
+To request this climate data, see [hazard indices example input](https://github.com/cjnankervis/Re-Climate/blob/main/HazardIndices_example.json).
+See further [documentation](https://seasonalforecasts.earth/docs/hazard-indices/).

 Anomalies
 **Country-wide ASCII grid/ town or city CSV provided at a monthly granularity; a departure forecast useful for a big-picture seasonal overview

 Similar to the monthly centiles, anomalies provide a country-wide mapped overview of departures from an up-to-date climatology to assess whether the seasonal forecast period is likely to be warmer/ cooler or wetter/ drier than the average monthly conditions over the most recent years.
-To request this climate data, see request [Anomalies_example.json].
-See documentation at https://seasonalforecasts.earth/docs/gridded-datasets/.
+To request this climate data, see [anomalies example input](https://github.com/cjnankervis/Re-Climate/blob/main/Anomalies_example.json).
+See further [documentation](https://seasonalforecasts.earth/docs/gridded-datasets/).

 *Contains modified Copernicus Climate Change Service information 2022.
 Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.